GermanIvk05/GermanIvk05/README.md

 - Chess
 - Business and entrepreneurship
 - Personal finance and investing
-- Video games (I like recreating mechanics and systems as a way to develop technical skills)
+- Video games (often exploring how different mechanics are implemented)

 My personal website is on the backburner and might stay that way for a while.